hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ~~~

 ### Representing body site, which may include laterality
 When exchanging `Procedure` and `Condition` resources using AU Core profiles there may be a need to represent a relevant body site and associated laterality using `CodeableConcept` elements.
-In FHIR, body site and associated laterality can be recorded in various ways and implementers are encourage to consider the following points when implementing:
+In FHIR, body site and associated laterality can be recorded in various ways and implementers are encouraged to consider the following points when implementing:

 * The `bodySite` element is not *Must Support* in AU Core profiles, there is no expectation to fill or meaningfully consume this element.
 * The `CodeableConcept.text` element is system populated and may reflect more specific detail than the `CodeableConcept.coding` concepts provided.